-Remove the panel's lid using the Torx key provided and press the ACCESS LEVEL THREE FUNCTIONS button on the Main Control PCB to gain access to the panel's engineer functions (see below).
-Note: If pressing the ACCESS LEVEL THREE FUNCTIONS button (or any other button) does not cause any change in state, the Main Control PCB is faulty and must be replaced.

-2. Continue pressing the ACCESS LEVEL THREE FUNCTIONS button until the SYSTEM FAULT light pulses.

-If there is a Watchdog Fault, Zone 1's Fault light will be lit.

-If there is a Site Memory Corruption Fault, Zone 2's Fault light will be lit.

-If there is a PLL Fault, Zone 3's Fault light will be lit.
+- Press the ACCESS LEVEL THREE FUNCTIONS to gain access to the panel's engineer functions.
+Note: If pressing the ACCESS LEVEL THREE FUNCTIONS button (or any other button) does not cause any change in state, the Main Control PCB is faulty and must be replaced. - 2.
+Continue pressing the ACCESS LEVEL THREE FUNCTIONS button until the SYSTEM FAULT light pulses.
+If there is a Watchdog Fault, Zone 1's Fault light will be lit. - If there is a Site Memory Corruption Fault, Zone 2's Fault light will be lit. - If there is a PLL Fault, Zone 3's Fault light will be lit.